 Each of the physical system projects and supporting strategy recommendations identified for the Bi-State Region's freight system meet the goals identified in this Plan, as well as have received the agreement on need by the key public and private sector stakeholders that were part of developing this Plan.
 However, determining which of these projects should be prioritized over others can often be a matter of subjection.
-As noted in Section 8.0, Strategy Evaluation, projects such as XX and xx could make good investments for the region, but there are additional key factors that must be in place for the Region for recommendations to be advanced.
+As noted in Section 8.0, Strategy Evaluation, projects such as a new bulk rail facility or a new rail bridge could make good investments for the region, but there are additional key factors that must be in place for recommendations to be advanced.